Welcome to Elton University! Enroll today for a trial month.

 Students can begin studying immediately upon finishing their enrollment.
 Every three months there is a Cohort Kickoff where students who began in the last quarter form into a cohort.

-Learn more about Life at Elton College
+Learn more about Life at Elton

 Can I go abroad?
 Do you have an exchange program?

 Yes.
 You can work with your coach and professors to plan a trip overseas.
-Students who go abroad can continue to attend Elton College and keep working with their coach and professors.
+Students who go abroad can continue to attend Elton University and keep working with their coach and professors.
 They will help you find learning experiences wherever you go and integrate your travel into your education.

 Learn more about Academics